 The Office of Postdoctoral Affairs works to provide community for postdoctoral scholars.
-A new recruitment program has successfully expanded the pool of scholars considering postdoctoral training at Stanford, enriching the population.
+The PRISM recruitment program has successfully expanded the pool of scholars considering postdoctoral training at Stanford, enriching the population.
 SURPAS, the postdoc association, actively advocates on behalf of the entire population and organizes social activities with subcommittees focused on areas such as family, international scholars, transportation and housing, and career development.
-Affinity groups include the Stanford Black Postdoc Association, the Stanford LatinX Postdoc Association and LGBTQ+ postdocs. postdocs.stanford.edu
+Affinity groups include the Stanford Black Postdoc Association, Stanford Chinese Postdoc Association, the Stanford LatinX Postdoc Association and LGBTQ+ postdocs. surpas.stanford.edu